 Another important point is to note the due date of your credit card.
 The due date does not necessarily fall on the end or the beginning of the month.
 This is usually stated in your credit card statement, hard copy or online.
 Failing to make payment on or before your due date will incur late penalty charges, and if you carry forward a balance, it will also incur interest charges.

 Ticking all the boxes

-The Citi Rewards Card lets you choose how you want to earn your rewards and exchange a wide array of gifts, merchandise, or perks that can shave off extra costs on your expenses.
+The right rewards credit card for your lifestyle lets you earn your rewards and exchange a wide array of gifts, merchandise, or perks that can shave off extra costs on your expenses.

-Now, go forth and make wise decisions when it comes to getting a rewards credit card!
+Now, go forth and make wise decisions when it comes to getting the best credit card that suits your needs!